Mathematical methods in region-based theories of space: the case of Whitehead points: Abstract

 \section{Abstract}

-One of the main goals of region-based theories of space is to formulate a geometrically appealing definition of \emph{points}.
+Regions-based theories of space aim---among others---to define \emph{points} in a geometrically appealing way.
 The most famous definition of this kind is probably due to \cite{Whitehead-PR}.
-However, to conclude that the objects defined are points indeed, one should show that they are points of a~geometrical or a topological space.
-So far, this part of Whitehead's theory was missing: no spaces of Whitehead points have ever been constructed.
-This paper intends to fill this gap via demonstration of how the development of duality theory for Boolean and Boolean contact algebras lets us show that Whitehead's method of extensive abstraction offers a~construction of objects that are fundamental building blocks of specific topological spaces.
+However, to conclude that the objects defined are points indeed, one should show that they are points of a~geometrical or a topological space constructed in a~specific way.
+This paper intends to show how the development of mathematical tools allows showing that Whitehead's method of extensive abstraction provides a~construction of objects that are fundamental building blocks of specific topological spaces.